pipedocs/pipedocs.github.io/content/intro.md

 The XCP system aims to provide a multimodal library of common processing routines that will improve scientific reproducibility.
 Features include:

- * Standardised output directory structure and naming conventions
+ * Standardized output directory structure and naming conventions
- * Systematised quality control variables computed and collated for each analysis (for easy identification of motion and registration outliers)
+ * Systematized quality control variables computed and collated for each analysis (for easy identification of motion and registration outliers)
  * Region-wise quantification of any voxelwise derivative map for any number of parcellation schemes or regions of interest
  * Easy addition of new regions of interest, node systems, or parcellation schemes
  * _Ad hoc_ generation of spherical ROI maps and node systems